Thomas Kailath

-Thomas Kailath (born June 7, 1935) is an India-born American electrical engineer, information theorist, control engineer, entrepreneur and the Hitachi America Professor of Engineering emeritus at Stanford University.
+Thomas Kailath (born June 7, 1935) is an Indian-American electrical engineer, information theorist, control engineer, entrepreneur and the Hitachi America Professor of Engineering emeritus at Stanford University.
 Professor Kailath has authored several books, including the well-known Linear Systems.

 Kailath was elected as a member of the US National Academy of Engineering in 1984 for outstanding contributions in prediction, filtering, and signal processing, and for leadership in engineering.
 Kailath is listed as an ISI highly cited researcher and is generally recognized as one of the preeminent figures of twentieth-century electrical engineering.

 Biography

-Kailath was born in 1935 in Pune, Maharashtra, India, to a Malayali Syrian Christian family from Kerala (a branch of the Chittoor family).
+Kailath was born in 1935 in Pune, Maharashtra, India, to a Malayali family from Kerala.
 He studied at St. Vincent's High School, Pune and received his Bachelor's degree in telecommunications engineering from the Government College of Engineering, University of Pune in 1956.
-He earned his Master's degree in 1959 and his doctorate (ScD) in 1961, both from the Massachusetts Institute of Technology (MIT).
-He was the first India-born student to receive a doctorate in electrical engineering from MIT.
+He earned his Master's degree in 1959 and doctorate (ScD) in 1961 from the Massachusetts Institute of Technology (MIT), becoming the first India-born student to receive a doctorate in electrical engineering from the institution.

-Kailath is Hitachi America Professor of Engineering emeritus at Stanford University, where he has supervised about 80 Ph.D. theses.
+Kailath is the Hitachi America Professor of Engineering emeritus at Stanford University, where he has supervised about 80 Ph.D. theses.
 Kailath's research work has encompassed linear systems, estimation and control theory, signal processing, information theory and semiconductor device fabrication.

-Kailath has co-founded several high-technology companies, including Integrated Systems (founded in 1980 and merged with WindRiver Systems in 1999), Numerical Technologies (founded in 1995 and acquired by Synopsys), and Excess Bandwidth Corporation (founded in 1998 and acquired by Virata Corporation in 2000, which itself merged with Globespan in 2001 and now Conexant).
+In addition to academic work.
+Kailath has also co-founded several high-technology companies, including Integrated Systems (founded in 1980 and merged with WindRiver Systems in 1999), Numerical Technologies (founded in 1995 and acquired by Synopsys), and Excess Bandwidth Corporation (founded in 1998 and acquired by Virata Corporation in 2000, which itself merged with Globespan in 2001 and is now Conexant).